Transport coffee tax free

 What deadlines must be paid attention to?

-within the German tax territory:
+For the transport of coffee within the German tax territory:

-Submission of the certificate without delay
+Submission of the certificate: immediately

 When transporting coffee to another EU member state:

-- Delivery of the products without delay
+Delivery of the products: immediately

 When transporting coffee to a third country: